Following the launch of ChatGPT, artificial intelligence (AI) has been sweeping the business world, and big changes are happening with AI in retail.

 What is artificial intelligence?

+AI is the ability of computers and machines to perform tasks that generally require human intelligence.
 This includes formulating answers from disparate pieces of information, recognizing a pattern, and applying it elsewhere.

-5 uses of AI in retail
+Five uses of AI in retail

 1. Demand forecasting

-Demand forecasting is valuable enough that Nike (NKE 0.19%) acquired an AI start-up called Celect for $110 million in 2019 to help it better understand consumer demand in real-time so it can have needed inventory in the right place.
+Demand forecasting is valuable enough that Nike (NKE 0.4%) acquired AI start-up Celect for $110 million in 2019 to help it better understand consumer demand in real time.
+As AI algorithms become more powerful, more companies are likely to use AI tools to embrace the power of demand forecasting and better understand their customer base.

 2. Recommendations

-For example, when you buy something on Amazon, the website will suggest other things to buy.
-The recommendations are based on your past order history, user profile, and other details that AI algorithms process and combine to give the best answer.
+Another popular way to apply AI in retail is through recommendations.
+For example, when you buy something on Amazon, the website will suggest other things based on your past order history, user profile, and other details that AI algorithms process and combine to provide the best answer.

 Most online retailers are also using some form of recommendation AI to improve the customer experience and sell more products to customers.
+That same recommendation engine can also determine, based on past orders and searches, what products you're shown when you go to a site like Amazon.

-3. Cashierless technology
+3. Cashier-less technology

-4. Automated Inventory management
+4. Automated Inventory Management

 Inventory management is a crucial task for any retailer.
 Companies need to make sure they have products in stock without having too much inventory, which can lead to extra management costs and markdowns.

 Walmart, for example, uses AI technologies to help it better manage its inventory.
-That includes attaching cameras to floor scrubbers, which record inventory levels on shelves and send the information to an AI-powered data center that can help the company make better decisions about its inventory.
-The so-called inventory intelligence towers are positioned on top of floor scrubbers and take more than 20 million photos of the merchandise on the shelves each day.
+That includes attaching cameras to floor scrubbers that record inventory levels on shelves and send the information to an AI-powered data center, which in turn helps the company make better decisions about its inventory.

-AI algorithms receive the images and determine individual brands on the shelves and inventory levels with more than 95% accuracy, helping Sam's Club ensure that it can keep items in stock.
+The so-called inventory intelligence towers take more than 20 million photos of the merchandise on the shelves daily.
+AI algorithms receive the images and, with more than 95% accuracy, determine the individual brands on the shelves and the inventory levels, helping Sam's Club ensure it can keep items in stock.

 5. Customer sentiment analysis

-Anheuser-Busch (BUD 0.12%) isn't a retailer, but the recent controversy around Bud Light recently shows why retailers invest time and money into managing their brands and monitoring social media accounts.
+Anheuser-Busch (BUD -0.41%) isn't a retailer, but the recent controversy around Bud Light shows why retailers invest time and money into managing their brands and monitoring social media accounts.
+AI can not only help monitor these accounts but also provide suggested responses to complaints -- thanks to generative AI -- and even respond to them if permitted.

 Related investing topics